micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 Go Micro was built on the premise that developers need a simpler way to build distributed systems.
-With strongly defined abstractions and a pluggable architecture it did that well but that became really unweidly to manage.
+With strongly defined abstractions and a pluggable architecture it did that well but that became really unwieldy to manage.
 With an MxN matrix of complexity, Go Micro became the thing it was trying to fight against.
 As we attempted to hone on this platform effort, it just became very clear that to do that we'd need to start fresh.